The isolation primitive for multi-tenant AI

 02ctx.bind(data)

-03ctx.run(query) # operates inside the isolated frame
+03ctx.run(query) # operates inside the isolated context

 04ctx.delete() # key-drop delete: drop the key